12 Strategies for Building Emotional Regulation and Empathy in Young ChildrenJuly 7, 2020

-As early childhood programs begin to reopen, how can you help the young children you work with strengthen these critical skills—especially when many children have faced tough challenges over the past few months?
+As early childhood programs reopen, how can you help the young children you work with strengthen these critical skills—especially when many children have faced tough challenges over the past year?
 In today’s post, excerpted and adapted from Blended Practices for Teaching Young Children in Inclusive Settings, Second Edition, we’re sharing some simple tips you can use to help kids understand their own and others’ emotions, manage their own behavior, and communicate feelings skillfully.
-Try these suggestions in the classroom and share them with parents, who may be looking for more guidance on social-emotional development as the pandemic continues to alter our everyday lives.
+Try these suggestions in the classroom and share them with parents, who may be looking for additional guidance on social-emotional development.

 Show them what emotions look like.
 Using photos and illustrations of a variety of facial expressions, directly teach children what emotions look like.
 Set up a mirror and ask children to imitate the facial expressions they see in the photos.
 Ask children questions: What might have made the person in the photo feel that way?
 What makes you feel the same way that this person feels?